 Number of Cash Transfers - represents the total number of cash transfer transactions conducted by consumers, such as a point-of-sale swipe reload transaction, the purchase of a MoneyPak or an e-cash mobile remittance transaction marketed under various brand names, that we conducted through our retail distributors in a specified period.
 This metric excludes disbursements made through our Simply Paid wage disbursement platform.
-We processed 10.10 million and 9.30 million reload transactions in the three months ended March 31, 2018 and 2017, respectively.
+We processed 10.56 million and 9.55 million reload transactions in the three months ended June 30, 2018 and 2017, respectively, and 20.66 million and 18.85 million reload transactions in the six months ended June 30, 2018 and 2017, respectively.
 We review this metric as a measure of the size and scale of our retail cash processing network, as an indicator of customer engagement and usage of our products and services, and to analyze cash transfer revenue, which is a key component of our financial performance.
-Our cash transfers increased 9% during the three months ended March 31, 2018 over the prior year comparable period due to growth in our updated MoneyPak PIN product utilized by our accounts holders as well as third-party programs.
+Our cash transfers increased 11% and 10% during the three and six months ended June 30, 2018, respectively, over the prior year comparable periods due to growth in our updated MoneyPak PIN product utilized by our accounts holders as well as third-party programs.
 Our swipe reload service also increased, driven by the increase in active accounts, partially offset by an increase in direct deposit penetration in our active account portfolio as direct deposit customers, on average, perform fewer cash reloads.